 The rear spoiler, located immediately underneath the large adjustable wing, has a larger and flatter surface compared to the previous model.
-This has made it possible to work on the aerodynamic efficiency, recovering more pressure while improving the resistance to forward motion.
+This has made it possible to work on the aerodynamic efficiency, recovering more pressure while improving the resistance to forwarding motion.
 Lower down, the engine ventilation compartments are considerably bigger than before, improving ventilation of the engine, whereas the new flics improve the flow of air exiting the rear wheels.
-The adjustable rear wing sits on new pillars made as before of aluminum, that are larger than previously.
+The adjustable rear wing sits on new pillars made as before of aluminum, which is larger than previously.
 However, their weight has not increased.
-The side tips of the rear wing, the handplates, are also new: the new, larger design contains the impact of air on the wing and increases efficiency.
+The side tips of the rear wing, the hand plates, are also new: the new, larger design contains the impact of air on the wing and increases efficiency.

 The new body kit of the Lamborghini Huracan Super Trofeo EVO has generated a considerable increase in the overall aerodynamic efficiency – 8% less resistance to forward motion – and this can be translated as a clear improvement in track performance.
 The new model was first tested on the Monza track and recorded a 1.5 seconds better time compared to the previous version: 1’46”3 compared to 1’47”8.

 The improvements made to the Lamborghini Huracan Super Trofeo EVO are not limited to its aerodynamics but also include safety features: one of the main priorities for Lamborghini Squadra Corse during the development of its competition vehicles.
 As well as improvements in the vehicle’s driving stability, the roof hatch is also a new element.
 The hatch had already been introduced in the Lamborghini Huracan GT3 in order to comply with regulations and it has now been fitted on the Lamborghini Huracan Super Trofeo EVO in order to increase driver safety.